Feneg/z3-tracker/README.md

 * entrance shuffle (except insanity)
 * all four world states
-* no glitches; support for glitched modes is limited
+* non-glitched and glitched rulesets, although support for glitched modes is limited
 * basic and advanced item placement
 * swordless
 * all four dungeon item modes
 * all five goals
+* basic enemy shuffle (but not boss shuffle)
 * Ganon's Tower/Ganon crystal requirements

 ##### Items and dungeons